dadaismee/vs_blog/src/blog/phd-draft/index.md

 ### Ontic and epistemic correlation of strategies
 @maynardsmith1982 famously has introduced the notion of ESS into game theory.
 A 'strategy' is a behavioral *phenotype*, a specification of what an individual will do in any situation.
 An ESS is a strategy that, if adopted by all members of a population, prevents the invasion of any mutant strategy by natural selection.
 The concept originated in the context of animal behavior, but can be applied to any phenotypic variation.

-He proposed a model of a 'Hawk-Dove' game that represents a *mis*coordination game between two agents.
+Maynard Smith proposed a model of a 'Hawk-Dove' game that represents a *mis*coordination game between two agents.
 In a competition for some resource, 'Hawk' fights for it and 'Dove' displays and retreats if threatened.

 <!-- Doc representation -->
 <!-- \begin{table}[h] -->